How to broach this sensitive topic, access FREE continence pants (if eligible in your Local Authority) and prepare the bathroom for all eventualities…

 First, buy some time

 Buy one or two ‘kylies’ (I know, poor woman).
 These are small washable and waterproof pads that you can slip on a sofa or on a bed to save laundry and protect the furnishings.
-I put a fleece throw over the sofa and slip the kylie underneath that, not to draw attention to it.
-Waterproof bed covers also do the same thing of course but these smaller protectors save washing all bed linen every time.
-I’ve noticed disposable versions in some big chemists now, useful for emergencies but not so sustainable.
+I put an easy to washand dry fleece throw over the sofa and slip the kylie underneath it, so as not to draw attention to it.
+Waterproof bed covers also do the same thing of course but the smaller kylie protectors save washing all the bed linen every time.
+I’ve noticed disposable versions in some big chemists now, useful for emergencies but not as sustainable.

 Get help with ‘the conversation’